kckenneth/Commands/git.md

 git push origin --tags            # push all tags to remote repo, by default tags are not pushed
 ```

+### git fetch, git merge, git pull
+`git fetch` + `git merge` = `git pull`
+If you don't have any conflict, you can do `git pull` to accomplish two jobs.
+But even if there's a conflict, `git pull` will notify you the merge conflict and you need to resolve the issue.

 ### Git merge conflict
 Typically when there's a conflict in the file., i.e., the same file modified by either different users or the same user in different branches try to merge into the master, `merge conflict` occur.
 ```